Right to light: Rights

-In effect, the owner of a building with windows that have received natural daylight for 20 years or more is entitled to forbid any construction or other obstruction on adjacent land that would block the light so as to deprive him or her of adequate illumination through those windows.
+In effect, the owner of a building with windows that have received natural daylight for 20 years or more is entitled to forbid any construction or other obstruction on adjacent land that would block the light so as to deprive them of adequate illumination through those windows.
 The owner may build more or larger windows but cannot enlarge their new windows before the new period of 20 years has expired.

 Once a right to light exists, the owner of the right is entitled to "sufficient light according to the ordinary notions of mankind": Colls v.
 Home & Colonial Stores Ltd (1904).
 Courts rely on expert witnesses to define this term.
 Since the 1920s, experts have used a method proposed by Percy Waldram to assist them with this.
 Waldram suggested that ordinary people require one foot-candle of illuminance (approximately ten lux) for reading and other work involving visual discrimination.
 This equates to a sky factor (similar to the daylight factor) of 0.2%.
-Today, Waldram's methods are increasingly subject to criticism, and the future of expert evidence in rights to light cases is currently the subject of much debate within the surveying profession.
+Today, Waldram's methods are increasingly subject to criticism, and the future of expert evidence in rights to light cases has been the subject of much debate within the surveying profession.

-After the Second World War, owners of buildings could gain new rights by registering properties that had been destroyed in bombings and the period was temporarily increased to 27 years.
+After the Second World War, owners of buildings could gain new rights by registering properties that had been destroyed by bombing, and the period was temporarily increased to 27 years.

-In the centre of London near Chinatown and Covent Garden, particularly in back alleyways, signs saying "Ancient Lights" can be seen marking individual windows.
-The design and construction of Broadcasting House in the early 1930s was also affected by locals declaring their right to ancient lights.
-It resulted in a unique asymmetrical sloped design that allowed for sunlight to pass over the building to the residential quarters eastwards, long since demolished and now home to the new Egton Wing.
+In the centre of London, near Chinatown and Covent Garden, particularly in back alleyways, signs saying "Ancient Lights" can be seen marking individual windows.
+In the early 1930s, the design and construction of BBC's headquarters, Broadcasting House, was affected by local residents declaring their right to ancient lights.
+It resulted in a unique asymmetrical sloped design that allowed sunlight to pass over the building to the residential quarters eastwards, long since demolished and now home to the new Egton Wing.

 Another factor considered with regard to Ancient Lights refers to the building's surroundings rather than its residents.
-The convention basically is that if an old building which is marked with 'Ancient Lights' is demolished, then the new building which replaces it can not be of a height higher than that of the original building.
+The convention basically is that if an old building which is marked with 'Ancient Lights' is demolished, then the new building which replaces it cannot be taller than the original building.

 Owners with rights can give them up in return for financial payment, or courts may award compensation for lost rights instead of stopping adjacent development.
 Case law from 2010, HKRUK II v Heaney, relating to a commercial development in the centre of Leeds, greatly changed the perceptions of risk to developers associated with right-to-light, particularly in the context of commercial schemes.
 This case upheld an injunction against a commercial property development, partly because compensation was not an adequate remedy.

-One consequence of this is that many developers now look to work with local authorities to try to use section 237 of the Town and Country Planning Act 1990 as a way of potentially avoiding injunctions against schemes that have over-riding social or economic advantages to an area.
+One consequence of this is that many developers now look to work with local authorities to try to use section 237 of the Town and Country Planning Act 1990 as a way of potentially avoiding injunctions against schemes that have overriding social or economic advantages to an area.